ramanmangalam/Troubleeshooting-Of-Ec2-/README.md

 What is User Data?
 User Data is a metadata field of an EC2 instance that allows custom scripts or commands to run automatically when the instance is launched.

-In This Case
+In This Case:

 I created an EC2 instance in the US-East region using default settings.
 In the advanced settings, under User Data, I added a script to run at the time of instance launch.

-Troubleshooting Steps
+Troubleshooting Steps:

 I encountered two issues with this EC2 instance, which I have since resolved:

-Issue: HTTP Server Not Accessible on EC2 Instance Problem Description: I launched an EC2 instance using a user data script to install and configure an Apache HTTP server.
+Issue: HTTP Server Not Accessible on EC2 Instance

+Problem Description: I launched an EC2 instance using a user data script to install and configure an Apache HTTP server.
 Despite the successful launch, I couldn’t access the web server using the public IP address of the instance.

 Steps to Reproduce:

 Launched an Amazon Linux 2 EC2 instance.

 Used the following user data script to install and start Apache:

 #!/bin/bash
 yum update -y
 yum install -y httpd
 systemctl start httpd
 systemctl enable httpd

 echo "<h1>Hello World from $(hostname -f)</h1>" > /var/www/html/index.html

 Attempted to access the instance via http://<instance-public-ip> but received no response.

+Expected Behavior:
-Expected Behavior: When navigating to the public IP of the EC2 instance in a browser, I expected to see a webpage displaying the text: "Hello World from <hostname>."
+When navigating to the public IP of the EC2 instance in a browser, I expected to see a webpage displaying the text: "Hello World from <hostname>."

+Actual Behavior:
-Actual Behavior: The browser returned a timeout or connection error, indicating that the HTTP server was unreachable.
+The browser returned a timeout or connection error, indicating that the HTTP server was unreachable.

 Root Cause:
 The issue occurred because the security group attached to the EC2 instance did not have the appropriate inbound rules for HTTP (port 80) and HTTPS (port 443) traffic.